17702 views

 Save this on Pinterest to read later!

 It was the Tiber, where, according to the legend, newborn Romulus and Remus, the founders of Rome, were to be drowned.
 Historians believe that Rome was founded in 753 BC on the banks of the river Tiber about 25 km (16 mi) from the coast of Ostia.
-In ancient times, the river served as a border between the Etruscans, located to the west, the Sabines – to the east and Latins – to the south.
+In ancient times, the river served as a border between the Etruscans, located to the west, the Sabines – to the east, and the Latins – to the south.

 The river played a significant role for the Romans, who built its economy due to the movement of merchant ships.
 Traders brought provisions, building materials and other goods to the capital.
 During the Punic Wars in the 3rd century BC port of Ostia was crucial for sea battles.
 Thus, the Tiber became also a strategic dominance in the hostilities of Rome.